williamsandonz/serverless-website-domain/README.md

 ## Prerequisites

 This plugin requires that you use at least serverless version 2.27.0 because it relies on the new variable resolution system introduced in this PR [here](https://github.com/serverless/serverless/pull/8987/files).
 You must also add 'variablesResolutionMode: 20210219' at the root of serverless.yml file, this will be removed once serverless v3 is released.
+If you are using alongside serverless-certificate-creator you must use version >= 1.5.0 so that it supports the new variable reoslution mode as well.

 Before running you must manually create a Hosted Zone in Route 53. with domain name yourdomain.com